Interleague play: Series history

-As of the end of the 2018 MLB season, the American League holds an all-time series advantage of 3,032–2,732 and has finished with the better record in interleague play for 14 straight seasons, dating back to 2004 until 2018.
+As of the end of the 2025 MLB season, the American League holds an all-time series advantage of 4,650–4,412.
+The American League holds the longest streak for finishing with the better record in interleague play, at 14 straight seasons, dating back from 2004 through 2017.
 2006 was the most lopsided season in interleague history, with American League teams posting a 154–98 record against their National League counterparts.
-The team with the best all-time record in interleague play is the New York Yankees of the AL at 144–102 (.585), followed by the Chicago White Sox at 143–104 (.579).
-The Miami Marlins holds the NL's best interleague record at 127–107 (.543), followed by the St. Louis Cardinals at 109–96 (.532).